ImReaper10/cs370project/README.md

 # Video Transcript RAG — Local Ollama + Qdrant

 This project is a Retrieval-Augmented Generation (RAG) pipeline that allows users to query transcribed video lectures using a local language model (via Ollama) and vector similarity search (via Qdrant).
-It demonstrates how to embed video subtitles, store them in a vector DB, and generate answers using Mistral or any local LLM.
+It demonstrates how to embed video subtitles, store them in a vector DB, and generate answers using Mistral.

 ---